 - Digital agency.
 Many new boutique agencies with a digital focus have sprung up over the last 15 years as almost all marketing activities have become more digital in nature.
 Many of these boutique digital agencies focus exclusively on building websites and/or digital applications.
 Those agencies will typically offer capabilities in strategy, graphic design, copywriting, UX/UI design and development, along with project management support to keep the process on-track and on-budget.
 It’s worth noting that these agencies are particularly adept at taking clients through the process of designing and building a website because that is their core competency.

 - Freelance team.
-With the advent of a healthy freelance and gig economy, many talented creatives now operate independently, producing websites either on their own or in partnership with other freelancers.
-You may find yourself discussing a new website with a graphic designer who will then offer to bring in a writer and developer for your project.
+With the advent of a healthy freelance and gig economy, many talented creatives now operate independently, producing websites either on their own or in partnership with other freelance web designers.
+You may find yourself discussing a new website with a graphic designer who will then offer to bring in writers and web developers for your project.
 The small group would deliver your project as a team and then disband, only to reform again when another project comes up in the future.
-Of course, this isn’t always the case as some talented freelancers can be lured away by a full-time job offer, which can render them unavailable to you for future work or support.
+Of course, this isn’t always the case as some talented freelance web designers can be lured away by a full-time job offer, which can render them unavailable to you for future work or support.